Brandon Williams (basketball, born 1999): College Park Skyhawks (2022–2023)

 On November 4, 2022, Williams was named to the opening night roster for the College Park Skyhawks.

 Osceola Magic (2023)

 On September 12, 2023, Williams signed with the Orlando Magic, but was waived on October 21.
 On November 2, he joined the Osceola Magic.

-Dallas Mavericks (2023–present)
+Dallas Mavericks (2023–2026)

 On December 28, 2023, Williams signed a two-way contract with the Dallas Mavericks.
 Williams reached the 2024 NBA Finals where the Mavericks lost to the Boston Celtics in five games.
 He was re-signed on July 12, 2024, to a two-way contract.

 On March 7, 2025, Williams recorded a career-high 31 points against the Memphis Grizzlies.
 On April 8, he was signed to a multi-year contract by the Mavericks.
+Williams made 33 appearances (including three starts) for Dallas during the 2024–25 NBA season, averaging 8.3 points, 1.8 rebounds, and 2.3 assists.

+Williams played in 66 games (starting 16) for the Mavericks during the 2025–26 season, recording averages of 13.0 points (a career-high), 2.9 rebounds, and 3.9 assists.

+Golden State Warriors (2026–present)

+On August 26, 2026, Williams signed a one-year contract with the Golden State Warriors.

+Personal life

+On October 25, 2025, Williams was arrested at Dallas Fort Worth International Airport after less than 2 ounces of marijuana were found in his luggage.